AndrewKHS/CPSC406_Project/WGIP.md

 Authors: [Jooshin Kim,Andrew Kwon]

+# Reflection on Thursday Lecture
+After we talked with professor, we decided to work on the basic websocket before we actually work on our project.
+We need to understand how to use websocket and how it works.
+We are planning to attend office hour and start the basic of websocket.
+That is our first milestone.

 ## Improvement

 Right now the WikipediaGame doesn't end until the time limit.
 There is no "stop" button that user can interact with program during searching.